SeedlingsBabylab/rename_aclewid/README.md

 # rename_aclewid

-rename all the files in a folder with their corresponding ACLEW id.
+rename all the files in a folder with their corresponding ACLEW id. (only does SEEDLingS files)

 ### dependencies: